 Full-day tours typically stop at a minimum of three wineries, with more tastings provided than you can count on your fingers.
 It’s a great way to meet new people if traveling solo!

-10 – Learn of past struggles at the National Center for Civil and Human Rights
+11 – Learn about history’s powerful movements at the National Center for Civil and Human Rights

 Make sure to check out the papers and writings from Dr. King himself.